parbhatrai/tm-task/README.md

 ### Improvements
 - Finish challenge command 3 by adding count logic for every healthy server and exit if count > 2.
 - Tidy challenge command 4 by using the --w flag.
-- Explore multi-threading to send a batch of REST api calls.
+- Explore multi-threading to send a batch of REST API calls.
 - When adding more functions to CLI, refine the functions to be more modular and re-usable.
 - Compile the program into a binary.